Top 10 Vulnerability Scanners for 2026

 Frequently asked questions

-Vulnerability scanners identify and classify devices, open ports, operating systems and software connected to a network and then correlate this information to the latest known vulnerabilities.
-They can also detect misconfigurations.
+During identification the scanner detects and classifies the devices, open ports, operating systems and software connected to a network; during correlation it then relates this information to the latest known vulnerabilities.
+This also reveals misconfigurations.

-External scans are performed from outside the network to identify vulnerabilities in servers and applications that are directly accessible via the Internet.
-Internal scans, on the other hand, identify vulnerabilities that could allow attackers to move laterally on the network.
+External scans are performed from outside the network and identify vulnerabilities in servers and applications that are directly accessible via the internet.
+Internal scans run inside the network and reveal vulnerabilities that could allow an attacker to move laterally across it.

 Have we sparked your interest?